peterhinch/micropython-async/v3/as_demos/monitor/README.md

 which can be scheduled at a high rate, can't overflow the UART buffer.
 The 1Mbps rate seems widely supported.

+## 6.1 How it works

+This is for anyone wanting to modify the code.
+Each ident is associated with two bytes, `0x40 + ident` and `0x60 + ident`.
+These are upper and lower case printable ASCII characters (aside from ident 0 which is `@` and the backtick character).
+When an ident becomes active (e.g. at the start of a coroutine), uppercase is transmitted, when it becomes inactive lowercase is sent.

+The Pico maintains a list `pins` indexed by `ident`.
+Each entry is a 3-list
+comprising:
+ * The `Pin` object associated with that ident.
+ * An instance counter.
+ * A `verbose` boolean defaulting `False`.

+When a character arrives, the `ident` value is recovered.
+If it is uppercase the pin goes high and the instance count is incremented.
+If it is lowercase the instance count is decremented: if it becomes 0 the pin goes low.

+The `init` function on the host sends `b"z"` to the Pico.
+This clears down the instance counters (the program under test may have previously failed, leaving instance counters non-zero).
+The Pico also clears variables used to measure hogging.
+In the case of SPI communication, before sending the `b"z"`, a 0 character is sent with `cs/` high.
+The Pico implements a basic SPI slave using the PIO.
+This may have been left in an invalid state by a crashing host.
+It is designed to reset to a known state if it receives a character with `cs/` high.

+The ident `@` (0x40) is assumed to be used by the `hog_detect()` function.
+When the Pico receives it, processing occurs to aid in hog detection and creating a trigger on GPIO28.
+Behaviour depends on the mode passed to the `run()` command.
+In the following, `thresh` is the time passed to `run()` in `period[0]`.
+ * `SOON` This retriggers a timer with period `thresh`.
+Timeout causes a trigger.
+ * `LATE` Trigger occurs if the period since the last `@` exceeds `thresh`.
+ * `MAX` Trigger occurs if period exceeds `thresh` and also exceeds the prior maximum.

 This project was inspired by
 [this GitHub thread](https://github.com/micropython/micropython/issues/7456).